gregorgasparac/expense-manager/README.md

 ### Overview

 **Expense Manager** is a web-based application designed to help users track their personal or business expenses.
+This app is in slovenian language

 ---